Sorry, you need to enable JavaScript to visit this website.

 Extra-curricular activities for young people in Denmark within the field of creativity and culture

 Young people in Denmark can not only develop their cultural and creative skills through formal learning but also through extra-curricular activities.
-Some extra-curricular activities are integrated into ordinary teaching as project courses while others are extra-curricular activities outside normal school hours.
+Some extra-curricular activities are integrated into ordinary lessons as project courses while others are extra-curricular activities outside normal school hours.

 Station Next (Station Next) is a film school for lower secondary education classes from all over Denmark.
 It aims at giving the students hands-on experience and responsibility for their own productions by using professional filmmakers as teachers/coaches and working in a realistic film environment – the students work in crews as they would on a professional production.